BernardoSPalma/BernardoSPalma/README.md

-## Hi my name is Bernardo Palma and i'm a computer science student basead in Portugal!
+## Hi my name is Bernardo Palma and i'm a computer engineering student basead in Portugal!

 - 🔭 I’m currently studying to become a computer forensics expert!
-- 🌱 I’m currently getting my degree in "Engenharia Informática" (Computer Science)
+- 🌱 I’m currently getting my degree in "Engenharia Informática" (Computer Engineering)
-- 📫 How to reach me: instagram -> @_bernardo_palma_
+- 📫 How to reach me: bernardopalmacode@gmail.com
-- ⚡ Other hobbys: Photography and videography
+- ⚡ Other hobbys: Photography and Videography